-- C. Children transferring from another public or private kindergarten who do not meet the age requirements shall not be admitted. - D. All registrants shall receive a kindergarten screening as determined by the principal.
+- C. Children transferring from another public or private kindergarten who do not meet the age requirements shall not be admitted except as required by law. - D. All registrants shall receive a kindergarten screening as determined by the principal.

 5112C - APPEAL FOR EARLY ENTRANCE TO KINDERGARTEN OR FIRST GRADE